spatie/laravel-medialibrary/README.md

     ->toMediaLibrary();
 ```

-###Avoiding an empty registration function
-If you don't need media conversions at all, you may be bothered by the empty `registerMediaConversions`-function
-in your model.
-You may replace the `hasMediaConversions`-interface by the `hasMedia`-interface to avoid
-having to declare that empty function.

 ##Advanced usage
 ###Generating custom urls
 When `getUrl()` is called the task of generating that url is passed to an implementation of `Spatie\MediaLibraryUrlGenerator`.